mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 - ffmpeg
 - Powertoys (optional, it makes changing many filenames really easy)
 ## Jellyfin Library Settings
 You will only need to do this step once.
-I will only mention the settings that need to change for this to work, all other settings are at your discretion.
+I will mention the settings that need to change for this to work, all other settings are at your discretion.
 Open Jellyfin and add a new media library;
 1. Change the content type to ***Music Videos***
 2. Select ***Prefer embedded titles over filenames***
 3. Unselect all ***Metadata downloaders (Music Videos)***